10 Movies With Biggest Opening Weekends Of 2023

 Opening weekend box office: USD 106 million

-Ant-Man and the Wasp: Quantumania is yet another Marvel movie that is responsible for one of the biggest movie opening weekends at the box office.
+Ant-Man and the Wasp: Quantumania is yet another Marvel movie that is responsible for one of the biggest movie opening weekends at the box office in 2023.
 A sequel to Ant-Man and Ant-Man and the Wasp, the latest release was directed by Peyton Reed and follows Ant-Man and the Wasp as they discover themselves travelling through the mysterious Quantum Realm, dealing with unknown creatures.

 These unusual encounters lead them on an extraordinary expedition that challenges their preconceived notions and pushes their boundaries to unexplored heights.
 Paul Rudd reprises his role of Scott Lang and Evangeline Lilly returns as Hope van Dyne, alongside Jonathan Majors, Kathryn Newton, David Dastmalchian, Katy O’Brian, William Jackson Harper, Bill Murray, Michelle Pfeiffer, Corey Stoll and Michael Douglas.